fgrosse/PHPASN1/README.md

 However, you are advised to migrate to alternative packages to ensure that your applications remain functional also with newer PHP versions.

+Another option is to fork this repository or use [one of the existing forks][14] already.

+⚠ **If you are using another fork, please make sure you trust the author** and validate the code you are relying upon!

 ---

 A PHP Framework that allows you to encode and decode arbitrary [ASN.1][3] structures